polterguy/polterguy.github.io/documentation/magic/components/hyper-ide/index.md

 Hyper IDE is your _"goto component"_ when you want to create your own modules using Magic and Hyperlambda.
 It's a fully fledged web based IDE or Integrated Development Environment, allowing you to edit your code, create new modules, and contains most things you're used to from a traditional IDE.
+It is also the natural extention of Magic's [endpoint generator](/documentation/magic/components/crudifier/backend/), since it allows you to edit the Hyperlambda endpoint files after Magic has generated your CRUD backend.

 ![Editing a file in Hyper IDE](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/og-hyper-ide-2.jpg)